 Whether they are IP- or circuit based, PBXs are a prime target for voice fraud.
 They are thought to be an easy target, primarily because users are often unaware of the threat that PBX hacking poses and fail to implement even basic fraud protection.
 For example, switch vendors use default passwords that are available online and in user manuals.
 If PBX users do not change the passwords upon installation and configuration, hackers can easily get into their system.

 The impact of PBX hacking

-PBX hacking is a major fraud risk to telcos and leads to enormous revenue loss.
-The Communications Fraud Control Association (CFCA) ranks it as one of the five top telecom hacking methods, and one of the top five emerging fraud risks to the telecom industry.
-According to the CFCA, PBX hacking fraud loss totaled $3.64 billion USD in 2019.
+PBX hacking is a serious fraud risk to telcos and leads to enormous revenue loss.
+The Communications Fraud Control Association (CFCA) ranks it as one of the five top telecom hacking methods and one of the top five emerging fraud risks to the telecom industry.
+According to the CFCA, PBX hacking fraud loss totaled $3.64 billion in 2019.

 With so many different attack vectors, traditional fraud prevention systems that rely on sampling and pattern analysis have not been very effective in combatting PBX hacking.
-For example, they cannot distinguish between legitimate peaks in calls to PRNs, due to advertising campaigns and events, and peaks caused by fraud.
-By the time a fraud is discovered, the evidence of PBX hacking has often been destroyed by natural log cycles in order to save storage space.
+For example, they cannot distinguish between legitimate peaks in calls to PRNs (due to advertising campaigns and events) and peaks caused by fraud.
+By the time fraud is discovered, the evidence of PBX hacking has often been destroyed by natural log cycles in order to save storage space.
 Even if the evidence is still accessible, the costs have already been incurred.
 There exist two main scenarios with PBX hacking: pumping of generated traffic through the victim PBX and pumping of natural traffic through the victim PBX.